-Imposing snow-capped mountains, skiing resorts, sumptuous promenades, alluring valleys surrounded by picturesque towns and cedar forests…No wonder Lebanon was at one time nicknamed the “Switzerland of the East”, and more so for its dynamic culture and unique landscape resembling very much alpine scenes cut out of postcards from St. Moritz and Geneva.
-Lebanon is not only a slice of the Alps in the Middle East, but also a major cultural and financial hub where tradition, stylishness and modernity combine to offer a kaleidoscopic allure unique in the region.
+Imposing snow-capped mountains, skiing resorts, sumptuous promenades, alluring valleys surrounded by picturesque towns and cedar forests…No wonder Lebanon was at one time nicknamed the “Switzerland of the East,” and more so for its dynamic culture and unique landscape resembling very much alpine scenes cut out of postcards from St. Moritz and Geneva.
+Lebanon is a slice of the Alps in the Middle East and a central cultural and financial hub where tradition, stylishness, and modernity combine to offer a kaleidoscopic allure unique in the region.

 At night, the skies enliven with the lights of Casino du Liban, a little piece of Monte Carlo that adds to exciting nightlife for which Beirut is legendarily known.
-With an eclectic architecture combining French, Ottoman and Art-Deco and set against an Alpine landscape, Beirut’s profile is that of a first-class European city.
+With an eclectic architecture combining French, Ottoman, and Art-Deco and set against an Alpine landscape, Beirut’s profile is a first-class European city.